-Note - The Level 6 NPA award can also be achieved by candidates who choose to study both Administration & IT and Business Management at Higher level.
-By completing the 'Freestanding Units' from both courses these can be combined to achieve the NPA at Level 5 or 6.
-At Level 6 the NPA qualification, which is equivalent to a grade C Higher, carries 21 UCAT points.
+Note - This course is offered at Level 5.
+The Level 6 NPA award can be achieved by candidates who choose to study both Administration & IT and Business Management at Higher level.
+By completing the 'Freestanding Units' from both courses.

 Business with Information Technology is an NPA course at Level 5 combining 4 freestanding units from National Qualifications in Administration & IT and Business Management.
 It has employment opportunities across the entire economy and offers wide-ranging opportunities.
 Business and IT skills have extensive application not only in employment but also in other walks of life.